OpenAstronomy/GSoC/profile.md

 | ... | ...|
 | week n | ... |

+## GSoC

+### Have you participated previously in GSoC? when? with which project?

+### Are you also applying to other projects?

 ## Commitment
 Holidays plans, expected working hours, ...

 ## Other comments